haiwera-silk-cd/magento-devdocs/guides/v2.2/config-guide/prod/prod_perf-optimize.md

 This controls how many entities are processed at a time by the indexer.
 In some situations we've seen significant decreases in indexing time.

-For example, if you are running a profile similar to B2B Medium, you can override the configuration value `batchRowsCount` in `app/code/Magento/catalog/etc/di.xml` and override the default value of 5000 to 1000.
+例如， if you are running a profile similar to B2B Medium, you can override the configuration value `batchRowsCount` in `app/code/Magento/catalog/etc/di.xml` and override the default value of 5000 to 1000.
 This reduces the full indexing time from 4 hours down to 2 hours with a default MySQL configuration!

 Please note that we have not enabled batching for the catalog rules indexer.